Two day conference: Wednesday 23rd and Thursday 24th April, University of Manchester

 Getting more from your Routine Outcome Measurement

-Key learning outcomes for the two days:
+Key learning outcomes for the two days included:

 - Understand the significance of routine outcome measurement in improving patient care and therapy outcomes